 Combine HR-Finance Functions Into One

-According to a 2022 global survey by Workday, 49% of leaders reported a lack of connectivity between operational, people and financial data and business outcomes hinders their organization’s agility.
+According to a 2022 global survey by Workday, 49% of leaders reported a lack of connectivity between operational, people, and financial data and business outcomes hinders their organization’s agility.
 Additionally, only 12% of the leaders said that their organization’s data is fully accessible to those who need it.
-This highlights the need for organizations to prioritize the integration of data and ensure its easily accessible for decision-making.
+This highlights the need for organizations to prioritize the integration of data and ensure it is easily accessible for decision-making.

-The key to success with closing the HR-finance gap is to make sure that the HR and finance practices lead to an effective, integrated workforce planning.
+The key to success in closing the HR-finance gap is to make sure that the HR and finance practices lead to effective, integrated workforce planning.